ome/idr-redmine-tracker/SETUP.md

 ### Default admin account
 Convert an existing LDAP user to Redmine `Administrator` and delete the default `admin` account.

+### New developer accounts
+- Ask new user to login with LDAP
+- Add user to the `IDR Submissions` project with role `Developer` (Under `Users` click on user, `Projects`, `IDR submission`, `edit`)
+- User should modify email notification settings to `For any event on all my projects`
+- User should change their email address from the default LDAP to the address normally used as the sender address (e.g. exclude dots if necessary), or add other addresses that they use.

 ### Issue statuses
 Add or modify statuses in under `Administration` `Issue statuses`